-Pursuant to Sections 10.554(1)(i)5.b. and 10.556(8), Rules of the Auditor General, we applied financial condition assessment procedures for Heron Isles Community Development District.
-It is management's responsibility to monitor the Heron Isles Community Development District's financial condition; our financial condition assessment was based in part on the representations made by management and the review of the financial information provided by the same as of September 30, 2022.
+Pursuant to Sections 10.554(1)(i)5.b. and 10.556(8), Rules of the Auditor General, we applied financial conditions assessment procedures as of September 30, 2024 for the Heron Isles Community Development District.
+It is management's responsibility to monitor the Heron Isles Community Development District's financial condition; our financial condition assessment was based in part on the representations made by management and the review of the financial information provided by the same.